g10draw/Auto-Flask-App-Skeleton-Creator/README.md

-# Flask Application Skeleton Creator
+# Flask App Skeleton Creator
-This python script creates the basic structure of a flask application and opens command promt with activated virtual environment and pre-installed flask module.
+This script creates the basic structure of a flask application with virtually activated command prompt, sublime text editor and pre installs few modules.

 ## This script executes in four steps:
 ### 1. Creates a Flask Web App File Structure